xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 <br><br>
 SceneJS is an open source (MIT) JavaScript library I created for developing 3D graphics applications on WebGL.
 One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include advanced features such as posteffects, physics, LoD, culling and various GL state optimizations.
 <br><br>
-In 2015, with the company expanding, [Tarek Sherif](https://twitter.com/thsherif) took over my role as 3D programming lead, since it made sense for that job to be a performed on-site by a non-virtual person who could chase people around the office, instead of typing emails all night in the wrong time zone.
-<br><br>
 In this article, I'm going to describe SceneJS' journey from a weekend experiment to how we applied it within the world's leading
 Web-based anatomy visualization platform, which now has over three million registered users, plus a bunch a bunch of awards,